 The Earth Prize Scholar: The Earth Prize Participant whose submission has reached outstanding standards according to the evaluation criteria set by The Earth Foundation team.

-Ages: The Earth Prize is open to all students worldwide born between the years 2003 and 2009.
+Age: The Earth Prize is open to all students worldwide born between the years 2005 and 2011.

-Education level: The Earth Prize is open to all students in the secondary education level and is not open to tertiary education students.
-Eligible institutions are educational institutions or educational programs.
+Education Level: The Earth Prize is open to all students in the secondary education level and is not open to tertiary education students.
+Eligible institutions are schools or educational programs.

 Language: All registration and submission information must be in English.